 The real beauty of this card/app is in its pricing structure.
 With KOHO Easy, KOHO charges absolutely no fees; no joke.
 The KOHO card isn’t like other credit or other cards Canadians are used to dealing with.
 There are zero monthly fees to deal with, making it a much more affordable option for anyone looking to save.
 There are no transfer fees, no card replacement fees, no account balance fees, and no maintenance fees.

-There are two fee versions: KOHO Essential and KOHO Premium.
-The Premium plan costs $84 (or $9/month).
+There are two fee versions: KOHO Essential and KOHO Extra.
+The Extra plan costs $84 (or $9/month).
 This pays for itself after with enough spending, thanks to the boosted earn rate and offers the added perks we mentioned above.

 Comparing KOHO to the Competition

 |Rewards Program||Cashback on purchases||Offers and deals||Every time you use the card, you’ll plant a tree|

 KOHO and Stack are very similar.
 They offer almost the same perks, including no fees, auto-savings, and budgeting tools.
 But Stack doesn’t have a cashback program, which is a bummer.
 Also, Stack isn’t available in Quebec.